+agency previously.

+The county child welfare worker must NOT check the Central Registry/Responsible Individuals List or contact another community agency to make a screening decision.

-Protocol - What you must do Guidance - How you should do it Understand the relationship of the reporter to the In some instances, the reporter may know about exceptions to the current family family and the motives of the reporter. situation, and some of the following questions may be useful: Identify collaterals who may have additional information 1.
-It sounds like this has happened before now.
-What have you seen the for the assessment (medical/behavioral health care family do to work this out on its own? providers, teachers, friends, family, or others) and their 2.
+In some instances, the reporter may know about exceptions to the current family situation, and some of the following questions may be useful:

+- 1. It sounds like this has happened before now.
+What have you seen the family do to work this out on its own? - 2.
 Are there times when the parent is attentive instead of neglectful?
-Talk relationship to the alleged victim child(ren). more about those times.
+Talk more about those times.
 What did the parent and child do instead?
-What do you think made the parent respond differently?
-3. You said the child always seems depressed.
+What do you think made the parent respond differently? - 3.
+You said the child always seems depressed.
 Are there times when you have seen the child happy?
 What is going on then?

 While it is important to know the reporter's concerns about the risk to the children, it is crucial that the message conveyed is that CPS is about ensuring safe homes for children by identifying the strengths of the family-not by identifying bad parents and taking children away.
-Some questions that may be useful in eliciting family strengths include: Can you share anything good about these parents?
-2. How do family members usually solve this problem?
-What have you seen them do in the past?
-3. What do you see as a positive regarding the relationship between parent and child?
+Some questions that may be useful in eliciting family strengths include:

+- 1. Can you share anything good about these parents? - 2.
+How do family members usually solve this problem?
+What have you seen them do in the past? - 3.
+What do you see as a positive regarding the relationship between parent and child?

 Another way that may be helpful includes talking with the reporter about what they hope the family can accomplish.
 Discussing safety shifts the focus from problems to possible solutions.
-Some of these questions include: This situation sounds serious.
+Some of these questions include:

+- 1. This situation sounds serious.
 What do you think should happen?
-How would that solve the problem?
+How would that solve the problem? - 2.
 Calling DSS is a big step.
-In your opinion, what would it take to make the child safer?
-3. What do you imagine the agency doing to make the child safer?
-4. What do you think this family should do?
+In your opinion, what would it take to make the child safer? - 3.
+What do you imagine the agency doing to make the child safer? - 4.
+What do you think this family should do?
 What are they capable of doing?